 Marxists argue that the absence of women’s oppression in pre-private-property societies proves that women’s oppression is based on the system of private property and not a natural outgrowth of male dominance over women.
 Consequently, the abolition of private property will lay the basis for the complete liberation of women.

-- Feminism & Marxism – by Dorothy Ballan
+- Feminism & Marxism (PDF) – by Dorothy Ballan

 - Return to What is Marxism?